Submitty/submitty.github.io/_docs/sysadmin/student_auto_feed.md

 * You will need to coordinate with your University's registrar or data warehouse to determine what all the enrollment codes are.
 * You will need to replace/remove/add enrollment codes to this `define` that are found in your student CSV.
-* This example has two codes, but you may have more codes or list only one code.
+* This example has two codes, but you may have more codes or only one code.
 * Even if there is only one registration code, you _must_ have the `serialize( array(` and `)));` program code.
   * <small>`define` is used with singular items, so `serialize` is used to "pack" an array (list) into a singular item.
     The auto feed will "unpack" the list during runtime, thus `serialize` remains necessary even with one item lists.</small>